 The results, Tranquillo said, came through following "an excellent engineering design process combined with a good dose of hard work."

 "The device is pretty primitive, but this is what it looks like when someone builds a first prototype to show proof of the concept," he said.
 "What is impressive about this is that the students did this entirely on their own."

-The device is in principle very simple, but because it involves isolating brain signals, it includes several electrical devices.
+How it works The device is in principle very simple, but because it involves isolating brain signals, it includes several electrical devices.